vyasaman26/FLiPR-Task/README.md

 Upon toggle;
-It will add the class dark-theme along with remove the class light-theme if switch is turned ON Add the class light-theme along with remove the dark-theme class if the switch is turned OFF This selected theme is saved to localStorage to persist.
-Dynamic Theme Application:
+It will add the class dark-theme along with remove the class light-theme if switch is turned ON Add the class light-theme along with remove the dark-theme class if the switch is turned OFF This selected theme is saved to localStorage to persist.a Dynamic Theme Application:

 Updates the state of the toggle switch (checked) based on the current theme stored in localStorage.